 Davis, T. Crash course in tracheostomies, Don't Forget the Bubbles, 2017.
 Available at:

 It’s 2am and the crash bleep goes off.
-You arrive at the bedside of 5 year old Jerry who has suddenly dropped his sats to 80%.
+You arrive at the bedside of 5-year-old Jerry who has suddenly dropped his sats to 80%.
 He looks like he has a tracheostomy tube in his neck.
 Can you keep your cool and handle it like a pro?

 Thanks to the team at tracheostomy.org.uk for their support in writing this post.
-Much of the content is a summary from all the wonderful learning resources on their website and also from their library of videos.
+Much of the content is a summary of all the wonderful learning resources on their website and also from their library of videos.